 Built on 27 jewels, the movement offers such functions as a sweep second hand and a calendar with date, day, month, and moon phase indicators.

 The dial layout is absolutely standard, but, surprisingly, the watch doesn’t look like a carbon copy of another classic model.
 In fact, it takes just a glance to understand that this is yet another member of GP’s evergreen 1966 collection.

-As you can see on the pictures, the watch will be presented in two versions.
+As you can see in the pictures, the gadget will be presented in two versions.
 The one that looks like a more versatile option will feature a deep black dial (ref.
 49535-53-651-BK6A) and the one will sport more energetic white-silvered face (ref.
 49535-53-152-53A).
 Both models are of the same diameter of 40 millimeters: a universal size that will probably appeal both to those who usually prefer their dressy timekeepers in a more “classic” size of 38-39 millimeters and those who are usually more into “sportier” gadgets of 42 millimeters and more, but still willing to consider a watch of a more “appropriate” size.

-Girard-Perregaux 1966 Full Calendar in White Gold automatic watch specification
+Girard-Perregaux 1966 Full Calendar in White Gold specification